nicktjandra/CarObjectDetection/README.md

 ## Evaluation

+## Conclusions

+I would recommend the YOLOv8 over R-CNN or Bounding Box model for single-class object detection due to the speed, simplicity, and efficiency in handling objects of varying sizes and aspect ratios.
+These models are single-shot detectors, enabling real-time processing, and require less data for training, making them practical for limited datasets.
+However, the choice should be based on your specific requirements, as RCNN-based models excel in precise localization and larger datasets.

 ## Next Steps
 Given more time, these object detection models could be expanded to include a wider range of objects like pedestrians, street signs, and various types of vehicles.
 This enhancement would require much more data and training time but would make self-driving systems more aware and capable, improving road safety and adherence to traffic rules.